K3 surfaces associated with curves of genus two: Genus 2 curves

 \subsection{Kummer surface}

 Let $C$ be a curve of genus $2$, which we can write as

 Let $\theta_i, i = 1,\ldots, 6$ be the roots of the of the sextic, so that

 We shall concern ourselves with the embedding of the singular Kummer surface as a quartic in $\Proj^3$, which comes from the complete linear system $2\Theta$, twice the theta divisor which defines the principal polarization.
-We shall use the formulas from \cite{CF}.
+For a treatment of the quartic surface and the formulas we use, we refer the reader to \cite{CF},\cite{Co},\cite{H} and \cite{J}.
 The quartic is given by the equation

 where

 The $16$ singular points define ordinary double points on the quartic, which are called nodes.
 These are given explicitly by the coordinates

 for $1\leq i < j \leq 6$.